HandsOnDataViz/bookdown-template/docs/bookdown-testing-modified.md

 ### Cross-references

-The cross-reference strategies below require unique names to be assigned to each chapter, section, figure, and table.
+For Bookdown cross-references, assign a unique name to each chapter, section, figure, and table.
+Make sure the unique name (aka R code-chunk label) only contains *alphanumeric* characters (a-z, A-Z, 0-9), slashes (/), or dashes (-).

--   All cross-refs are clickable and auto-numbered (except chapter) in HTML.
+-   In HTML, all cross-refs are clickable and auto-numbered (except to chapter).
--   All (except chapter) are clickable and auto-numbered in PDF.
+-   In PDF, all cross-refs (except chapter) are clickable and auto-numbered.
--   All are auto-numbered (except chapter) in Word, but none are clickable.
+-   In Word, all cross-refs are auto-numbered (except chapter), but none are clickable.
 -   TBA with AsciiDoc.

 Demos:

--   To another *chapter* with HTML link: See [chapter 2](chapter2.html).
+-   To another *chapter*, use HTML link: See [chapter 2](chapter2.html).
--   To another *section* with Bookdown ID ref: See section
+-   To another *section*, use Bookdown ID ref: See section
     <a href="#style-guide">1.1</a>.
--   To figure in any chapter/section with Bookdown ID ref: Figure
+-   To figure in any chapter/section, use Bookdown ID ref: Figure
     <a href="#fig:sample-interactive-map">2</a>, or Figure
     <a href="#fig:sample-static-image2">3</a>.
--   To table in any chapter/section with Bookdown ID ref: Table
+-   To table in any chapter/section, use Bookdown ID ref: Table
     <a href="#tab:unique1">1</a>.

-Bookdown: If you want to cross-reference figures or tables generated from a code chunk, please make sure the chunk label only contains *alphanumeric* characters (a-z, A-Z, 0-9), slashes (/), or dashes (-).

 [O’Reilly Style
 Guide](http://oreillymedia.github.io/production-resources/styleguide/#considering_electronic_formats):